- Initial versions of the mapping method can be seen as far back as in Leonardo Da Vinci’s personal notes from the 15th century.

 Here’s what the example map looks like after adding some colors to the different categories of information:

 While it looks very basic, this is essentially the skeleton of a standard mapping note.
+Fill that in with any relevant bits and pieces of information from the materials you are studying and then you’ll have everything set and done.

 Review the mapped notes

 The review process for the mapping method is unique in that it requires you to recall the entire structure of the lecture.
-Instead of reciting a small section of your notes, you will have to look at the central concept as a whole and this forces you to truly check your understanding of the materials.
+Instead of reciting a small section of your notes, you will have to look at the central concept as a whole, and this forces you to truly check your understanding of the materials.

 Start the review process by covering lines from the notes with your hand for memory drills.
 Try to visualize the spatial relationships in your head and understand where the information you’re reciting belongs in the overall map.
 Go over subtopic by subtopic, and recite both the supporting facts and their location within the hierarchy of information.